Business Coaches Archives

 Want professional advice on business development in your new home?
-Our listing of expat-friendly business coaches in Belgium can help take your business to the next level:
+Our listing of expat-friendly business coaches in Switzerland can help take your business to the next level:

-The International Women’s Contact Antwerp is a professional networking group for women.
-The group holds monthly lectures and events in the city, including charity sales and seasonal lunches.
-So, if you’re moving to Antwerp, get more from your new home with the International Women’s Contact.

-Antwerp Business Community run monthly networking events for professionals.
-With a mission to bring curious minds together, their expat-friendly events are based on an exchange of business and leadership insight.
-So, if you’re a recent arrival in Antwerp, build your network with Antwerp Business Community.
+Expat-Expo is an international exhibition specially tailored to Switzerland’s expat community.
+The exhibitions include stands and presentations from a range of expat-friendly organizations and companies in Switzerland.
+So, whether you’re looking for a school or a social club, visit Expat-Expo.

 Are you an expat service provider?
 Add your services to the Expatica Directory!Add listing